svorkoetter/MusicRack/README.md

 MusicRack is intended to work on a widescreen (e.g. 16:10 or 16:9) monitor, displaying two pages at once.

-On Linux and OS/X systems, the following libraries, or newer versions thereof, need to be present:
+MusicRack uses the following libraries, or newer versions thereof:

 * libjpeg
 * libpng12-0